stnxo2023/Stealth-Requests/README.md

 Stealth-Requests mimics the API of the [requests](https://requests.readthedocs.io/en/latest/) package, allowing you to use it in nearly the same way.

-You can send one-off requests like such:
+You can send one-off requests like this:

 ```python
 import stealth_requests as requests